uobdv/Design-Verification/index.md

 ## Making contact

-*Autumn Term 2024*
+*Autumn Term 2025*

 - Your main ways of getting help with this unit are:
   1. Ask directly after the lectures.
-  2. Ask the unit TA, ideally during the labs/practicals on Wednesdays.
+  2. Ask during the labs/practicals on Wednesdays.
   3. Post your question on the online Blackboard forum for the unit after checking the forum content.
   4. Ask a fellow student via Teams.